Skip to main content

 * Inculded ODA that is not attributed to particular countries or regions.

-Effective governance underpins the vision of building a peaceful, stable and prosperous Indo-Pacific.
+Effective governance is central to the vision of building a peaceful, stable and prosperous Indo-Pacific.

 Strategic direction

-Australia partners with public institutions such as parliaments, audit and law enforcement agencies, elections administration, and with multilateral, civil society and private sector organisations.
-Investments are tailored to the local context and support governments to develop and implement good policy, citizens to access basic services and hold leaders to account, and businesses to flourish.
+Australia partners with public institutions such as parliaments, audit and law enforcement agencies, elections administrations, as well as multilateral, civil society and private sector organisations.

 Program highlights